-Chapter 3, Section 1 of the Higher Education Act provides that the duties assigned to teaching staff may comprise educational responsibilities or research and administrative tasks.
-Teaching staff are also responsible for keeping abreast of developments within their own subject areas and developments in the wider community that are significant for their teaching roles in higher education.
+Chapter 3, Section 1 of the Higher Education Act provides that the duties assigned to teachers may comprise educational responsibilities or research and administrative tasks.
+Teachers are also responsible for keeping abreast of developments within their own subject areas and developments in the wider community that are significant for their teaching roles in higher education.